Zseselja/Seng330Assignment2/README.md

 # Seng330Assignment2
 Assignment2
-This the github Repo for my assignment 2 in Seng330.
+This the github Repo for my assignment 2 in Seng330 written in C++.

 Inside src is main.cpp which is main part of the project